-- ➤ Application software, also known as an application or an "app", is computer software designed to help the user to perform specific tasks.
+- Application software, also known as an application or an "app", is computer software designed to help the user to perform specific tasks.

-- Examples include enterprise software, accounting software, office suites, graphics software and media players.
+- Examples include enterprise software, accounting software, office media players.

-- ➤ It is a broad category, and encompasses software of many kinds, including the internet browser.
+- It is a broad category, and encompasses software of many kinds, including the internet browser.
 This category includes:

 - Business software

 - Databases

 - Educational software

 - Mathematical software

 - Spreadsheets

 - Telecommunications (i.e., the Internet and everything that flows on it)

 - Video games

 - Word processing